-- 1. Abelia Grandiflora all species.
+- 1. Abelia grandiflora all species.
 Do not use on Elementary campuses, near windows, on or around playgrounds anywhere, or near parked cars due to bees. - 2.
-Acuba Japonica (variegated in shaded locations only) - 3.
-Azalea sp (Encore types preferred) - 4.
-Barberry Thumbergii Crimson Barberry (dwarf variety only) -do not use on Elementary campuses or near widows or playgrounds anywhere.
-Do not plant near parking lot medians due to thorns and bees. - 5.
-Camellia spp. (shaded protected or partial sun locations only) - Chaenomoles Japonica (where pruning is not needed; not near parked cars or playgrounds due to bees.) - 7.
-Chamaecyparis spp. false Cypress (all var.) - 8.
-Cleyera Japonica where pruning is not needed - 9.
-Euonymus Alatus Dwarf Burning Bush - 10.
-Forsythia spp. where pruning is not needed - 11.
-Gardenia (all varieties) - 12.
-Hibiscus Syriacus Althea (not near windows or parked cars or playgrounds or anywhere bees may be a concern) - 13.
+Acuba japonica (variegated in shaded locations only) - 3.
+Azalea sp (Encore types preferred) - Barberry Thumbergii Crimson Barberry (dwarf variety only) do not use on Elementary campuses or near widows or playgrounds anywhere.
+Do not plant near parking lot medians due to there and boos. - 5.
+Camellia spp. (shaded protected or partial sun locations only) - 6.
+Callicarpa americana American Beautyberry - 7.
+Chaenomoles japonica (where pruning is not needed; not near parked cars or playgrounds due to bees.) - 8.
+Chamaecyparis spp. false Cypress (all var.) - 9.
+Cleyera Japonica where pruning is not needed - 10.
+Euonymus alatus Dwarf Burning Bush - 11.
+Forsythia spp. where pruning is not needed - 12.
+Fothergilla Major Fothergilla - 13.
+Gardenia (all varieties) - 14.
+Hibiscus syriacus Althea (not near windows or parked cars or playgrounds or anywhere bees may be a concern) - 15.
 Ilex spp.
 Holly (All var.
-Var. w/berries placed away from windows) -dwarf variety preferred due to no pruning needed. - 14.
-Illicium Parvifolium Anise Bush - 15.
-Jasminum spp (all var except climbers which may be poisonous) - 16.
-Junipers spp (all except tall growing varieties) - 17.
-Lagerstromia Indica Dwarf Crepe Myrtle (mildew resistant variety) - 18.
-Leucothoe spp (shaded location only) - 19.
-Mahonia spp (Holly grape all var.) (do not use on Elementary campuses or near windows or playgrounds at other campuses or near parking areas due to bees.) - 20.
-Myrica Cerifera Wax Myrtle (where pruning is not needed; not near parking areas) - 21.
-Nandina Domestica (prefer dwarf var.) - 22.
+Var. w/berries placed away from windows) -dwarf variety preferred due to no pruning needed. - 16.
+Illicium parvifolium Anise Bush - 17.
+Jasminum spp (all var except climbers which may be poisonous) - 18.
+Junipers spp (all except tall growing varieties) - 19.
+Lagerstromia indica Dwarf Crepe Myrtle (mildew resistant variety) - 20.
+Leucothoe spp (shaded location only) - 21.
+Mahonia spp (Holly grape all var.) (do not use on Elementary campuses or near windows or playgrounds at other campuses or near parking areas due to bees.) - 22.
+Myrica cerifera Wax Myrtle (where pruning is not needed; not near parking areas) - 23.
+Nandina Domostica (profer dwarf var.) - 24.
 Osmanthus spp.
-Tea Olive (all var.) -do not use near any windows or playgrounds - 23.
-Pieris Japonica Andromeda (shaded location) - 24.
-Pinus Mugo Dwarf Pine - 25.
-Prunus L. Schipkaensis Skiplaurel - 26.
-Rhododendron sp (shaded location only) - 27.
-Sarcococca spp. (shaded location only) - 28.
-Sabal minor Sabal minor palm - 29.
-Spirea spp. (all var.) - 30.
-Thuja spp. (dwarf var. only) - 31.
-Viburnum spp. (all varieties) - 32.
-Weigela Florida (all var) -do not use on Elementary campuses or near windows or playgrounds at other campuses or near parking areas due to bees. - E. GROUNDCOVER LIST (avoid all ornamental grasses near buildings, play grounds, walkways and parking areas) - 1.
-Ajuga Reptans (shade only) - 2.
-Carex (all varieties) - 3.
-Gardenia Radicans (Trailing Gardenia) - 4.
-Helleborus Hellebore (all varieties) - 5.
-Hemerocallis spp Daylilly - 6.
-Hosta spp (shade only).
+Tea Olive (all var.) -do not use near any windows or playgrounds - 25.
+Pieris japonica Andromeda (shaded location) - 26.
+Pinus mugo Dwarf Pine - 27.
+Prunus L. Schipkaensis Skiplaurel - 28.
+Rhododendron sp (shaded location only) - 29.
+Sarcococca spp. (shaded location only) - 30.
+Sabal minor Sabal minor palm - 31.
+Spirea spp. (all var.) - 32.
+Thuja spp. (dwarf var. only) - 33.
+Viburnum spp. (all varieties) - 34.
+Weigela florida (all var) -do not use on Elementary campuses or near windows or playgrounds at other campuses or near parking areas due to bees.

+- E. GROUNDCOVER LIST (Ornamental grasses shall be used sparingly near buildings, play grounds and walkways as these require less maintenance.
+In these areas, grasses may not have serrated leaf edges and may not exceed 2' tall.)

+- 1. Ajuga reptans (shade only)

+- 2. Carex (all varieties)

+- 3. Gardenia radicans (Trailing Gardenia)

+- 4. Helleborus Hellebore (all varieties)

+- 5. Hemerocallis spp Daylilly

+- 6. Hosta spp (shade only).
 Avoid where deer are an issue.

-- 7. Jasminum Nudiflorum Winter Jasmine
+- 7. Jasminum nudiflorum Winter Jasmine

 - 8. Juniperus (prefer Procumbens and Parson varieties; do not use Shore, Blue Rug Blue Pacific, and Sargent varieties)

 - 9. Mondo Grass all types.

-- 10. Ophiopogen Jap.
+- 10. Ophiopogen jap.
 Nana Dwarf

 - 11. Pachasandra-(shade only)

 - 12. Phlox Subulata -(where spreading is not a problem)

 - 13. Vinca Minor (shade only)

 - 14. Ferns all varieties.
 Shade/partial sun.